infoready-analytics/nlp-learning/docs/word_embedding.md

 Comparing to the meaningless numbers assigned in CountVector, Word Embedding process tries to place (or embed) the words in a way that words with similar meaning are placed close to each other, and words with opposite meanings are placed in the opposite sides of the multi-dimensional embedding space.

-This particular feature of word embedding allows us to do things that were not possible with the basic NLP techniques we've tried in the previous section.
+This particular feature of word embedding allows us to do things that were not possible with the basic NLP techniques we've tried in the previous chapter.

 # Training Word Embedding Model
 Training Word Embedding basically means taking a large corpus of text and try placing all the words from the text into an embedding space.
 This involves running a neural network model through huge amount of text data.
 It's usually very expensive and time consuming.